guide

 Wholesale costs

-Changes in wholesale energy costs can cause suppliers to raise or cut prices accordingly.
-Wholesale costs are how much your supplier has to pay to get the gas and electricity to sell on to you.
+Changes in wholesale energy costs can cause suppliers to raise or lower prices.
+Wholesale costs are how much your energy supplier has to pay, when buying gas and electricity to sell to you.
 When availability is high and demand is low, prices are generally lower.
 But when demand rises and there’s less availability, wholesale prices rise.

 Network and balancing costs